The dog is one of the world’s most destructive mammals. Brazil proves it.

 And in Brazil, atop a mountain outside of Rio de Janeiro, 15 tortoises were nestling into the forest floor, oblivious to the danger of the forest’s leading predator.

-Brazil is home to an estimated 52 million dogs, according to the most recent government statistics – more than anywhere in Latin America – but their lives vary widely.
-In a nation defined by inequality, where the rich fly in helicopters overthe poor in the favelas below, the dog has become one more way of understanding the divide.
+Brazil is home to an estimated 52 million dogs, according to the most recent government statistics — more than anywhere else in Latin America — but their lives vary widely.
+In a nation defined by inequality, where the rich fly in helicopters over the poor in the favelas below, the dog has become one more way of understanding the divide.

 In wealthy cities, the dog is everywhere, strolling through fancy shopping malls, sitting in the laps of restaurant patrons, even riding paddle boards out on the surf.
 Some people wheel their dogs around in little strollers.